 This course is designed for students who would have very little or no experience in orchestra.
 This course will cover note reading, posture, performing individually and in a group, as well as a survey of music in context to today.
 Music played will be a wide variety, ranging from classical to pop contemporary music.
 Instruments played in orchestra are violin, viola, cello, and bass.
-Students are expected to provide their own instruments.
+Students will be required to provide their own instrument and concert attire; however, rental instruments will be available for those who need them.
 Cello and bass players are expected to have an instrument at home to practice, but will be allowed to play a school cello or bass during class.
 There will be around four concerts per year.
 All students are expected to perform in every performing opportunity.